Wuchilpaba/GDAS/README.md

 # GDAS
-Deployed with Python and Docker
+Developed By Python and deployed with Docker
+Supported running glycoproteomics analysis in GlycReSoft or O-Pair with images, other analysis process supported by Ray images